sst/sst/www/docs/environment-variables.md

    }
    ```

-2. Use the `config` option to pass the parameter to the function.
+2. Use the Function's `config` option to pass in the parameter.

    ```ts {9}
    import { use, Function, StackContext } as sst from "@serverless-stack/resources";